HaroldMitts/wininstall/README.md

 > Note: You should boot the device to OOBE in the factory so that you can perform a final qualitiy check and so that when the end-user next boots, the device will not need to go through plug and play detect again and it will boot faster.

+7. From the first OOBE screen, press `Shift + F10` keys to open the command prompt

+8. Type `devmgmt.msc` to launch Device Manager.
+Inpect the device drivers and update drivers if needed, then close Device Manager.

 > Important: Do not create a user account - that is for the end-user to do.
 If you do, you will need to run Sysprep to prepare the installation for the end-user again.

+9. Power down the PC by holding the power button for 10 seconds or type `shutdown -t 0` at the command line

+10. Process the device by placing it into inventory or providing it to the end-user